In an assisted vaginal delivery, the doctor will use special tools called forceps to help move the baby through the birth canal.

 The forceps will be carefully placed on the baby's head.
 Then, during a contraction, you will be asked to push again.
 At the same time, the doctor will gently pull to help deliver your baby.

 After the doctor delivers the baby's head, you will push the baby the rest of the way out.
-After delivery, you can hold your baby on your tummy if he or she is doing well.
+After delivery, you can hold your baby on your tummy if they are doing well.

-If the forceps do not help move your baby, you may need to have a Cesearean section (C-section).
+If the forceps do not help move your baby, you may need to have a cesarean birth (C-section).

 Most forceps-assisted vaginal births are safe when they are done correctly by an experienced doctor.
 They may decrease the need for a C-section.